J BRADBURNE PRICE & CO

 Office staff have their own passwords and log in details.
 These details allow them to access information that is only relevant for them to use to fulfil their job requirements.

-Auction sale day staff only need minimal access to peoples accounts to enable them to pre enter and sell items belonging to the vendors and selling them to the purchasers.
+Auction sale day staff need access to people’s accounts to enable them to pre enter and sell items belonging to the vendors and providing information to buyers and respective hauliers.

-Staff working in the office have greater access to peoples/businesses data.
-These staff are fully aware of customer confidentiality and are fully briefed on how to deal with the knowledge of this information.
+Staff working in the office have greater access to people’s/businesses’ data.
+These staff are fully aware of customer confidentiality and GDPR and are fully briefed on how to deal with the knowledge of this information.

 We use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.